Lisa Whelchel: The Facts of Life

-Whelchel is probably best known for being a main cast member of The Facts of Life where she portrayed Blair Warner, an uptight prep student.
+Whelchel was a main cast member on The Facts of Life, where she portrayed Blair Warner, an uptight prep student.
 She also played the character on Diff'rent Strokes, the show from which The Facts of Life spun off.

 Whelchel once refused a storyline that would have made her character the first among the four main young women on the show to lose her virginity.
-Having become a Christian when she was ten years old, Whelchel declined due to her religious beliefs, and the storyline was rewritten for the character of Natalie, portrayed by Mindy Cohn.
-This was the only episode of the series in which Whelchel did not appear.
+The episode was originally planned for the show's second season.
+Having become a Christian in childhood, Whelchel declined due to her religious beliefs and the storyline was ultimately rewritten for the character of Natalie (portrayed by Mindy Cohn) in season nine.
+Whelchel asked to be written out of that episode entirely, later saying, “I also understood that there’s just no way to deal with that really complicated topic in a sitcom,” and that she felt “such responsibility to the girls watching the show.”
+In 2020, Whelchel said that if she could redo her decision, she "probably wouldn't ask to be written out of the episode.
+I would ask to just bring maybe some balance or some other thinking to the equation."

 In 2001, Whelchel reprised her role as Blair Warner for the made-for-television movie, The Facts of Life Reunion.

 On March 7, 2004, Whelchel was reunited with Charlotte Rae to perform The Facts of Life theme song at the 2nd Annual TV Land Awards at the Hollywood Palladium in Hollywood.
 In spring 2006, she appeared with two of her Facts of Life co-stars on The Today Show to promote the show's DVD releases of the first and second seasons, admitting to being "really bummed out" that Kim Fields was unable to attend.
 On February 1, 2007, Whelchel was reunited with Fields on WFAA-TV's Good Morning Texas.
 Fields was in Dallas to promote her appearance in the production Issues: We've All Got 'Em, when Whelchel was introduced as a surprise guest.
 On April 10, 2011, Whelchel and the cast of The Facts of Life, including Charlotte Rae, Nancy McKeon, Mindy Cohn, Kim Fields, Geri Jewell, and Cloris Leachman were honored with the Pop Culture Award at the 9th Annual TV Land Awards at the Javits Center in New York City.

-In 2021, Whelchel, Fields, and Cohn reunited again on the set of Live in Front of a Studio Audiences reenactment of the show's third season episode "Kids Can Be Cruel".
+In 2021, Whelchel, Fields, and Cohn reunited again on the set of Live in Front of a Studio Audiences reenactment of the show's third season episode "Kids Can Be Cruel."
 Whelchel also sang the show's theme song that evening.

-Cohn has said that before his death, Norman Lear thought about a reboot of the series, however "one of the girls" went behind the others' backs and tried to work out a separate deal for a spinoff of her character.
-Rumors indicate it was Whelchel.